 If you cannot check or understand the above points, the easiest way is to check your internet performance with another suitable ethernet cable; you can ask for help from your friends and relatives.

 We can also check the cable closely to see if there is any damage to your cable.
 If yes, then you can understand there are issues with your cable.
-But, if it is a long cable installed in all your room then you can’t do this trick.
+But you can’t do this trick if a long cable is installed in your room.

-5. Use an Ethernet Cable Tester [Best for Long Installed Connections]
+5. Use an Ethernet Cable Tester [Best for Installed Connections]

 If you’re about to check an ethernet cable that is long and installed in your home, business, or office, then it is pretty obvious you can not uninstall it and check the cable.